jordanistan/Movies-Email-Alert/README.md

 ### Installation

 1. Download the movies.py, .env, and requirements.txt files in a new project folder
-2. Download the required libraries to run this script by running this command ```pip install -r requirements.txt``` in your terminal in Visual Studio Code
+2. Download the required libraries to run this script by running this command ```pip install -r requirements.txt``` in your IDE
 3. Download the chrome driver version that matches your google chrome version by going to https://chromedriver.chromium.org/downloads
 4. If you are on Windows, use Task Scheduler to schedule this script to run on a desired recurrence